twitu/genome-assembly/README.md

  * indirection: false returns a pointer to the entry, true returns a pointer to the pointer of the entry
  * indirection is useful when modifying entries
  * remove_current: don't care
- * if deletion was called previously current entry is removed and next entry is returned
+ * if deletion was called previously, current entry is removed and next entry is returned
  * 2. Deletion: marks current entry for removal which is removed when next iteration in called
  * hash_table: pass NULL
  * indirection: don't care